les1g/les1g/README.md

-Hi there!
+# Hello!

-I'm Gisel.
-Currently, I am currently working with HTML, CSS, and JavaScript for front-end development while using Python for back-end work.
+My name is Gisel.
+Currently, I am working with HTML, CSS, and JavaScript for front-end development while using Python for back-end work.